Julien-G-Man/broadmail/README.md

 # Broadmail

 > Production-ready mass email platform.
 Primary use: Enactus KNUST.
-Designed to be cloned and reused for any organisation.
-Built in a 2-day sprint with Claude Code.
+Designed to be improved to be used by multiple organizations

 ---